CUBRID/cubrid-manual/en/admin/control.rst

 .. option:: -b

-	Displays the status information of a broker but does not display information on broker application server.
+	Displays the status information of a broker but does not display information on broker application server. the name of a broker is displayed until 20 characters; if the length is over 20, by adding "..." after the name.
 .. option:: -f

 	Displays information of DB and host accessed by broker.

 	If it is used with the **-b** option, additional information on CAS is displayed.
+But SELECT, INSERT, UPDATE, DELETE, OTHERS items which shown on **-b** option are excluded.

 .. option:: -l SECOND

 	The **-l** option is only used with -f option together.
 It specifies accumulation period (unit : sec.) when displaying the number of application servers whose client status is Waiting or Busy.
 If it is omitted, the default value (1 second) is specified.